apache/fury-site/docs/guide/java/json-support.md

 }
 ```

-Unknown input properties are skipped.
+Unknown input properties are skipped unless a read-enabled Any field or any-setter receives them.
 Null object properties are omitted by default.
-Default JSON
-member discovery order is not a compatibility contract; use `JsonPropertyOrder` or
+Default JSON member discovery order is not a
-`JsonProperty.index` when emitted member order must be explicit.
+compatibility contract; use `JsonPropertyOrder` or `JsonProperty.index` when emitted member order
+must be explicit.

 ## Reading and writing